StanfordCBCL/svSuperEstimator/README.md

 # SimVascular's SuperEstimator

-An open-source framework for multi-fidelity estimation of boundary condition parameters for cardiovascular fluid dynamics simulations
+A framework for multi-fidelity estimation of boundary condition parameters for cardiovascular fluid dynamics simulations.

 ## Installation